 a.
 Student Conduct Board Hearings normally shall be conducted in private.

 b.
 The Complainant, Respondent and their advisors, if any, shall be allowed to attend the entire portion of the Student Conduct Board Hearing at which information is received (excluding deliberations).
-Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Board and/or its Student Conduct Advisor.
+Admission of any other person to the Student Conduct Board Hearing shall be at the discretion of the Student Conduct Board and/or its Director of Student Conduct, or designee.

 c.
-In Student Conduct Board Hearings involving more than one Respondent, the Student Conduct Advisor, in his or her discretion, may permit the Student Conduct Board Hearings concerning each student to be conducted either separately or jointly.
+In Student Conduct Board Hearings involving more than one Respondent, the Director of Student Conduct or designee, by their discretion, may permit the Student Conduct Board Hearings concerning each student to be conducted either separately or jointly.

 d.
 The Complainant and the Respondent have the right to be assisted by an advisor they choose.
 The advisor must be a member of the University community and may not be an attorney, unless criminal charges are pending or likely.
 The Complainant and/or the Respondent are responsible for presenting their own information, and therefore, advisors (including attorney advisors when allowed to serve as advisors) are not permitted to speak or to participate directly in any Student Conduct Board Hearing before a Student Conduct Board.
 A student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the Student Conduct Board Hearing because delays will not normally be allowed due to the scheduling conflicts of an advisor.
 The University reserves the right to have Counsel present if a student has an attorney of their choice present during the hearing.